 The baccalaureate degree in nursing at Hartwick College is accredited by the Commission on Collegiate Nursing Education, One Dupont Circle NW, Suite 530, Washington, D.C.
 20036, 202-887-6791.

-Some nursing programs don’t start nursing courses until the third year.
 At Hartwick, new nursing students learn basic nursing skills in the first year, with Foundations of Nursing Practice in the fall semester, and Health Assessment in the spring.
 While most of the weekly labs take place on campus, by the end of the semester students will spend 16 hours at a clinical site.

 Nursing is an applied science – the science of human care.
 Nurses provide care to the ill, injured, or those in crisis.
 Nurses promote health, reduce risks, treat, and rehabilitate.
 Nurses are the hands-on, eyes-on, 24-7 monitoring and surveillance team.

-While Hartwick exists in an idyllic rural setting, the health care facilities in the region offer state-of-the-art care, including cutting-edge open heart surgery, telehealth, telestroke, and robotic surgery programs, to name a few.
+The health care facilities in the region offer state-of-the-art care, including cutting-edge open heart surgery, telehealth, telestroke, and robotic surgery programs, to name a few.